 Scottish Borders - Explore from the ancient boundary of Hadrian’s Wall to the great city of Edinburgh.

-Roam from the superbly dramatic Yorkshire Dales to the majesty of the North’s powerful castles and halls.
-Ascend to the tip of a Gothic cathedral’s spires before delving into the nooks and crannies of valley villages.
-Relive the scene of fierce conflicts of the past as you wander the Roman Hadrian’s Wall.
+Roam from the dramatic Yorkshire Dales to the North’s powerful castles and halls.
+Ascend to the tip of a gothic cathedral’s spires before delving into the nooks and crannies of valley villages.
+And relive the scenes of fierce conflicts as you wander Hadrian’s Wall.

-Picturesque bays, broad lakes, and stunning architecture are guaranteed on this fabulously comprehensive tour of the English landscape.
+Picturesque bays, broad lakes, and stunning buildings are guaranteed on this comprehensive tour of the English landscape.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 You depart the cosmopolitan city of Edinburgh and follow the magnificent East Lothian coastline towards the walled border town of Berwick-upon-Tweed.